berenm/opengl-specification/src/glx/GLX 1.2 Specification.pdf.rst

 GLX BAD VISUAL
-  visual does not support GLX and an attribute other than GLX USE GL was speci ed.
+  visual does not support GLX and an attribute other than GLX USE GL was specified.

 GLX BAD VALUE
   parameter invalid